-isolation in congested situations.
+For burst However, the shared dynamic pool has consequences on traffic class isolation in congested situations.
 TCP and RoCE flows may impact one another when they traverse common links, even if they are using separate traffic classes on those links.
 TCP and RoCE use different congestion control mechanisms, different re-transmission strategies and different traffic class configuration (lossless verse lossy).
 The algorithms and configurations do not allow a fair share of the common resource.
-Figure 19 shows the problem.
-Network operators allocate the network bandwidth to different traffic classes based on the service requirements of the network.
-But over time and during periods of congestion the bandwidth allocations cannot be met.
-The different congestion control methods create different traffic behavior that impacts the smart buffering mechanism's ability to fairly allocated the dynamic shared buffer pool.
-In this case, TCP preempts
+Figure 19 shows the problem, the smart buffer mechanism improve 3 to 6 times better than the static buffer.
+In Figure x,.
+Network operators allocate the red line denotes network bandwidth to different traffic classes based on the industry standard RFC 2889 burst absorption performance for a 10GbE switch architecture with per-port static buffering.
+The data is produced under a 23-to-1 burst condition (23 ingress ports bursting to a single egress destination).